 Etienne Carjat was very close to the painter, of whom he took many photographic portraits, about ten between 1862 and 1870.
 Courbet wrote to him from Saintes in 1863: “Mon cher Carjat, je t’aime comme tu sais, tu es mon confidant d’amour, tu es mon photographe, tu es mon biographe, tu es mon ami.”
 (Courbet selon les caricatures et les images, Paris, Rosenberg, 1920, p.
 50); the photographer paid him tribute: “For him, art is the truth / Rising from the well naked, / The naive sincerity / That only the masters have known” (Paris illustré, 1870).

-With a rare original photograph of Courbet taken by Carjat at the time of the letter, on albumen paper, business card size (9.1 x 5.3 cm), mounted on card, annotated on the letterhead “Courbet” in ink, and on the reverse, handwritten: “Courbet Gustave.
+With a rare original photograph of Courbet taken by Carjat at the time of the letter, on albumen paper, business card size (9.1 x 5.3 cm), mounted on card, These photos were used for forensic identification, particularly concerning members of the Commune, such as our, annotated on the letterhead “Courbet” in ink, and on the reverse, handwritten: “Courbet Gustave.
 From 48 to 50 years old.
 Tall, fat, stooped.
 Difficulty walking because of back pain.
 Long greying hair, mocking peasant look, rather poorly dressed“.

 Traces of glue slightly altering the text.